I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Customization Kiro standard configuration Container image can be freely customized

-Workflow Integration GitHub PR-based Can be designed for specific use cases
+Workflow Integration GitHub PR-based Can be designed to fit your use case

 Intended Use Remote AI coding Verification of dedicated AI agent distribution using Shell API

-This article builds a "minimal PoC without authentication running on localhost" for operational verification.
+This article constructs a "minimum PoC without authentication running on localhost" for operational verification.
 This PoC is for local verification only.
-Do not expose it to internal or external networks without implementing authentication, authorization, Origin checks, etc.
+Do not publish to internal or external networks without implementing authentication, authorization, Origin checks, etc.

-As prior articles, basic setup of AgentCore Runtime and verification of Kiro CLI / Codex CLI have been conducted in the following:
+As a preceding article, the basic setup of AgentCore Runtime and verification of Kiro CLI / Codex CLI have been conducted below.

 https://dev.classmethod.jp/articles/bedrock-agentcore-runtime-kiro-cli/